 Free up support staff time to solve key challenges

 HPC consultants and support staff have a deep understanding of performance and optimization tools.
-Yet again and again they tell us much of their time is spent diagnosing the same basic mistakes new MPI programmers make over and over.
+Yet again and again they tell us much of their time is spent diagnosing the same basic mistakes new programmers make over and over.